thedev-me/register/README.md

 Use the following structure for your JSON file.

 > [!IMPORTANT]
-> Only keep the records you need, change their values, and delete the rest.
-For most people, that will be either an IP as an A record ora hostname as a CNAME record.
-NS records point to nameservers that hold DNS records.
-MX and TXT records manage email routing and verify email authenticity and domain ownership.
+> Keep only the necessary records, update their values as needed, and delete the others.
+Typically, this means an IP address as an A record or a hostname as a CNAME record.
+NS records specify the nameservers that store DNS records.
+MX and TXT records handle email routing and ensure email authenticity and domain ownership.
 [Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

 > [!IMPORTANT]
 > Ensure your JSON file is valid with NO trailing commas.
 You can easily check the format validity [here](https://jsonlint.com).